jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 devices that are manufactured in large quantities, the improvements can be significant.

 The more the world moves toward low-carbon energy sources, the more the manufacturing matters in the holistic view.
 Today there can be an order of magnitude difference in average emissions for a kWh of electricity between two countries.
-Thus, any estimates that seek to compare the manufacturing and use phase emissions of a network equipment would have to be calculated per country or region, and there is no universal result for the whole planet.
+Thus, any estimates that seek to compare the manufacturing and use phase emissions of a network equipment would have to be calculated per country or region, and there is no universal standard for the whole planet.

 Long equipment lifetimes are only useful if the longer lifetimes can be achieved without compromising other aspects of sustainability, such